octave-user/mboct-mbdyn-pkg/README.md

 # mboct-mbdyn-pkg<sup>&copy;</sup>
 **mboct-mbdyn-pkg** belongs to a suite of packages which can be used for pre- and postprocessing of MBDyn models (https://www.mbdyn.org) with GNU-Octave (http://www.gnu.org/software/octave/).
 This package provides interfaces between the multibody dynamics software MBDyn and the GNU Octave programming language.
+It contains interfaces to MBDyn's built in modal elements, solid elements and hydrodynamic lubricated journal and slider plain bearings.
+See also this article about hydrodynamic lubricated journal and slider plain bearings: [doi:10.1007/s11044-026-10193-2](https://doi.org/10.1007/s11044-026-10193-2).
+The full text of this article is available also [here](https://rdcu.be/fA4qb).

 # List of features
   - Generate MBDyn input files for arbitrary curved beam structures represented by Non-Uniform Rational B-Splines (NURBS).